supreme-gg-gg/instagram-cli/instagram-ts/designs/LOGGING.md

 ## Overview

-All errors, warnings, and important messages in the Instagram CLI are now logged to files instead of being written to console.
+All errors, warnings, and important messages in the Instagram CLI are logged to files instead of being written to console.
 This is necessary because the CLI controls stdout/stdin for the terminal UI.

+The logging system also **automatically captures all API network requests** made by the `instagram-private-api` library by integrating with the `debug` library, providing comprehensive visibility into both application logic and Instagram API interactions.

 ## Log Location